Disentangling defects and sound modes in disordered solids: Simulation Model

-We study 50:50 mixtures of 2500 bidisperse disks with diameter ratio 1.4, at a packing fraction of $\phi = 0.9$, significantly larger than the jamming $\phi_J \simeq 0.84$~\cite{OHern2003}.
+We study 50:50 mixtures of 2500 bidisperse disks with diameter ratio 1.4, at a packing fraction of $\phi = 0.9$, significantly larger than the jamming transition at $\phi_J \simeq 0.84$~\cite{OHern2003}.
 Their interaction potential is Hertzian: $V= \tfrac{2}{5} \kappa \delta^{5/2}$, where $\delta$ is the particle overlap.
 Lengths are in units of the mean particle diameter, and energies are in units of $\kappa$.
-We analyze mechanically stable packings in a periodic box of linear size $L \sim 47$ generated by an infinite temperature quench~\cite{OHern2003}.
+We analyze mechanically stable packings in a periodic box of linear size $L \simeq 50$ generated by an infinite temperature quench~\cite{OHern2003}.
+The system is sheared using Lees-Edwards boundary conditions \cite{Lees1972}.

 To find vibrational modes, we use ARPACK~\cite{ARPACK} to calculate eigenvalues, $\lambda$, and eigenvectors, $\mathbf{e}_i$, of the dynamical matrix, $M$, which describes the linear response of the packing to particle displacements \cite{Ashcroft1976}.
-At large displacements, broken contacts alter the response~\cite{Schreck2011}, but there is always a well-defined linear regime~\cite{Goodrich2014a,VanDeen2014}, and in our packings at $\phi=0.9$ that regime is large.
+At large displacements, broken contacts disrupt the linear response~\cite{Schreck2011}, but there is always a well-defined linear regime ~\cite{Goodrich2014a, VanDeen2014}.
+In our Hertzian packings at $\phi=0.9$, we are well within this regime.

-To penalize long-range collective motion, we augment the system with an artificial square grid with lattice constant $a$ of spring-like interactions.
-These spring-like interactions link the coarse-grained particle motions $\widetilde{u}$, and generate an augmented potential energy $\widetilde{U}$ and dynamical matrix $\widetilde{M}=M+M^\dagger$:
+To penalize long-range collective motion, we augment the system with an artificial square grid (lattice constant $a$) of spring-like interactions.
+These spring-like interactions link the coarse-grained particle motions $\widetilde{u}$, and generate an augmented potential energy $\widetilde{U}$:

-where $k,l$ are grid point indices and $\widetilde{u}_{k \gamma}$ represents a Gaussian weighting of particle displacements.
-We choose this weighting because for $\sigma \gtrsim a$, the sum of the Gaussian terms on each individual particle is nearly identical, with fluctuations on the order of $1 \times10^{-8}$ for $a=\sigma$.
-We fix $\sigma=a$ to limit the inclusion of redundant particle displacements in coarse-grained grid points.
-Then $M^\dagger$ becomes:
+where $i,j$ are particle indices, $k,l$ are grid point indices, Greek indices represent spatial dimensions, $g=L/a$ is the number of grid points per side, and $\widetilde{u}_{k \gamma}$ is a Gaussian weighting of particle displacements and represents an effective grid point motion as described in the Appendix and illustrated schematically in Fig. \ref{fig_1}.
+With this augmented energy $\widetilde{U} = U + U^{\dagger}$, the dynamical matrix is $ \widetilde{M} = M + M^{\dagger}$ with